Wasabi client for macOS

 How do I connect EmpiricCommander to Wasabi?

-Create an access key in the Wasabi console, then add an S3-compatible connection in EmpiricCommander with your region endpoint (e.g. s3.us-east-1.wasabisys.com) and the key pair.
-That's it.
+Create an access key in the Wasabi console, then add an S3 connection in EmpiricCommander and pick Wasabi from the Service list - add your region and the key pair.
+On versions before 1.7.1, choose Custom / Self-hosted with your region endpoint (e.g. s3.us-east-1.wasabisys.com).

 Can I use it to verify my Wasabi backups?